 |Cheryl Colan, 'Meteor Crater' via Flickr.
 CC BY-NC 2.0|

-Reidite is a rare mineral that has been found only in four crater impacts: the Chesapeake Bay Crater in Virginia, Ries Crater in Germany, Xiuyan Crater in China, and Rock Elm Crater in Wisconsin in the United States.
+Reidite is a rare mineral that has been found only in five crater impacts: the Chesapeake Bay Crater in Virginia, Ries Crater in Germany, Xiuyan Crater in China, and Rock Elm Crater in Wisconsin in the United States.

 Researchers discovered the mineral, called reidite, at the Rock Elm impact structure in western Wisconsin.
 Reidite is a dense form of zircon, one of the hardiest minerals on Earth.